enepomnyaschih/jwidget/doc/jwidget/Component.md

 **Create replaceable child component**

 This example describes how to create and destroy an easily replaceable child component with `jwid="document"`.
-Assume that you have a property "document" and want to replace an old document view with a new one on document change.
+Assume that you have an observable property "document" and want to replace an old document view with a new one on document change.

 	@template(
 		'<div jwclass="my-component">' +